navahmed/capstone-marketing-campaign-binary-classifier/README.md

 We also suggest if you need direction to check out the `Project Checklist` markdown file as well as the [Capstone Questions]() document for help building this project.
 Both this boiler plate and the checklist in `here` were built simultaneously, so feel free to use them in tandem.

 > Eventually you will delete everything above this line.
 This is just here to introduce the boilerplate.
+We also suggest deleting any other indentations like this.
+There are more there to get you thinking about the 'point' of the section.

 # The Title of Your Project Goes Here